Carey Barry

 The Northeastern University Physician Assistant Program reviews applications holistically.
 All components of the CASPA application are considered in selecting candidates for a personal interview.
 No one specific application component will ensure admission to the program.
 The holistic review considers the following:

 Approximately 200 candidates are interviewed.
-Interviews will be conducted virtually and are usually scheduled in mid-October.
+Interviews will be conducted virtually and are usually scheduled in November/December.
 Applicants selected for personal interviews will be notified via email a few weeks prior to the date of the interview.
 The interview process provides applicants the opportunity to:

-During the personal interview the admissions committee not only considers all components of the CASPA application but also evaluates applicants regarding:
+During the personal interview, the admissions committee not only considers all components of the CASPA application but also evaluates applicants regarding:

 Final selection of the class will be conducted by holistic review of the candidates who were interviewed.
 This selection will be based upon all components of the CASPA application review, and the personal interview.